hernymtz/LaneLineDetector/writeup_template.md

 ### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+### 1. PIPELINE DESCRIPTION.

-My pipeline, programmed as a function named "refined_process_image ", consists of 6 main steps:
+The pipeline, coded as a function named "refined_process_image ", consists of 6 main steps:

-1. A copy of the original image is converted to grayscale, a format which is easier to work with.
+1. GRAYSCALE CONVERSION: A copy of the original image is converted to grayscale, a format which is easier to work with.

-![alt text][image1]
+![grayscale image][/examples/grayscale.jpg]

-*Caption*
+*Image after grayscale conversion*

-2. The Canny transform is applied to the gray image.
+2. CANNY EDGE DETECTION: The Canny transform is applied to the gray image.
 A low threshold of 100 and a high threshold of 150 are selected.
 These values were found through trial and error.

 ![alt text][image1]

-3. Then, a Gaussian Blur is applied to remove detail and noise.
+3. GAUSSIAN BLURRING: A Gaussian Blur is applied to remove detail and noise.
 We use a kernel size of 7. ( This value gives good results).

 ![alt text][image1]

-4. A region of interest is cut out of the blurred image by applying a mask.
+4. REGION OF INTEREST SELECTION: A region of interest is cut out of the blurred image by applying a mask.
 This function will keep only the region of the image defined by the polygon formed from previously specified "vertices".
 The rest of the image will be set to black.